lbrierley/theme-research-group/content/authors/hstone/_index.md

 bio: Haley is a Postdoctoral Research Assistant in the VIBE research group working on prediction of viral tropisms using graph interface techniques.

 interests:
-  - Machine Learning and Artifial Intelligence
+  - Machine Learning and Artificial Intelligence
   - Predictive Modelling Techniques
   - Viral Emergence and Evolution
   - Zoonotic Disease